Largest-Area Convex Quadrilateral in a $1.5$D Terrain

 \section{Introduction}

-Given a complex geometric shape $P$, finding a required simpler geometric shape $Q$ of optimum size inside/outside it that best approximates $P$ is a well-known optimization problem in computational geometry.
-The tightest-fitting outer approximation of $P$ is the convex hull of the vertices of $P$.
-However, for an inner approximation of $P$, we are often interested in finding a convex body $Q$ of maximum size (area, perimeter, etc.).
-These problems of the second type are known as the {\sf shape inclusion problem} in the literature~\cite{chang1986polynomial,goodman1981largest}.
-The possible applications of these problems can be found in pattern recognition, computer graphics, and other related fields.
+Given a geometric shape $P$, finding a simpler shape $Q$ of optimal size either contained in or containing $P$ is a classical problem in computational geometry.
+The tightest outer approximation of $P$ is its convex hull, while inner approximation seeks a largest convex body $Q$ (by area, perimeter, or other measures) contained in $P$.
+These problems of the second type are known as the {\sf shape inclusion problem}, and often arise in areas such as pattern recognition and computer graphics~\cite{chang1986polynomial,goodman1981largest}.
+Specifically, we study the problem of computing a largest convex quadrilateral inscribed in a $1.5$D terrain denoted by $\mathfrak{T}$ which is a simple polygon in $\mathbb{R}^2$ bounded by an $x$-monotone polygonal chain and a horizontal line segment.
+Inclusion problems corresponding to convex quadrilaterals are widely used in applications such as stock cutting, computer-aided design, and occlusion culling due to their efficiency and flexibility in geometric approximation~\cite{dyckhoff1990typology,GermsJ01}.